scuzzydude/asimov/asimov.md

 This should be the first interview question for future Foundation Encyclopedist.
 Who is the greater genius, Twain or Tesla?

 I'd like to think Nikola Tesla would be deferential to his friend and point out the first step of any innovation is a clear characterization of the problem.
-If he'd had his friend's gift of rhetorical gab, he'd might have been a better salesman for his ideas and become wealthy enough to finish more of his research.
+If he'd had his friend's gift of rhetorical gab he might have been a better salesman for his ideas and become wealthy enough to finish more of his research.

 I doubt Mark Twain would be deferential, having seen his friend burn down multiple labs as well as constantly enduring self-inflicted shocks of millions of volts.
 Near the end of his days, Tesla was hopelessly in love with a pigeon.
 If Mark Twain had lived a few more years, he could use Einstein as an example, a scientist who changed the world with only pen and ink and his imagination, no high-voltage lab work at all.

 You can make arguments either way, but the truth is that we don't know.
-In future centuries, racism and a class-stratified society may seem quaint, Twain's tales may be hard to take seriously.
+In future centuries, when racism and a class-stratified society may seem quaint, Twain's tales may be hard to take seriously.
 Future children may look upon photographs of the 21^st^ century and wonder why we strung up ugly high-voltage wires everywhere.
 If Nikola were still alive, he would wonder the same thing, as he'd been convinced that wireless transmission of power was a challenge he could solve, if he'd only been able to convince the capitalists who'd spent millions wiring up the country to fund his wireless research.
 Naivete and genius aren't mutually exclusive.

 We don't know the value of any particular genius -- we can't know.
 One man's genius is another's vanity.